severell/severell-docs/src/main/resources/content/docs/mail.md

 ```

 ### HTML Emails
-Coming Soon.
-We are going to be adding support for passing in a Mustache template to send as a HTML email.
+You are also able to use Mustache templates to send as a HTML email.
+Simply pass the template
+into the `template` function.

 ```java
 public void index(Mail mail) {